reactjs/react.dev/content/tutorial/tutorial.md

 We'll get to the funny XML-like tags soon.
 We use components to tell React what we want to see on the screen.
 When our data changes, React will efficiently update and re-render our components.

-Here, ShoppingList is a **React component class**, or **React component type**.
-A component takes in parameters, called `props` (short for "properties"), and returns a hierarchy of views to display via the `render` method.
+Here, ShoppingList is a **React component function**, or **React component type**.
+A component takes in parameters, called `props` (short for "properties"), and returns a hierarchy of views to display.

-The `render` method returns a *description* of what you want to see on the screen.
+What is returned is a a *description* of what you want to see on the screen.
 React takes the description and displays the result.
-In particular, `render` returns a **React element**, which is a lightweight description of what to render.
+In particular, this functional component returns a **React element**, which is a lightweight description of what to render.
 Most React developers use a special syntax called "JSX" which makes these structures easier to write.
 The `<div />` syntax is transformed at build time to `React.createElement('div')`.
 The example above is equivalent to:

 ```javascript
 return React.createElement('div', {className: 'shopping-list'},